 Ulla, her very long blonde hair swaying in the night air, had frowned.
 “Garth, this is the type of thing my father has devoted his life to combating.
 The industry above us breaks the laws and ruins the waters.
 Nothing seems to ever stop them.
 They pay off the officials, and they, in turn, look the other way.
 The Toxxon Company is the worst.
 In truth, I led you here on purpose so you could see the plight of our waters.
 Will you help me stop these cold and unfeeling men of business?” she pleaded.

-He took her hand and said, “I’ll help you.
+Taking her hand, Aqualad said, “I’ll help you.
 We’ll shut down their poison factory together.”

 Ulla introduced Garth to a burly but cheerful man in a rumpled suit.
 “This is Friedrik Påske; he is my foster parent,” said the blonde.
 “He raised me, since my water limitation prevented my natural parents to do so.
 Now, thanks to that tyrant Galg, I may safely live above or below the waves.
 I suppose he did me a favor.”

 Garth shook hands with the friendly man.
 It was a bit odd to be meeting Ulla’s father so early in their relationship, but Mr. Påske seemed thrilled to meet such an impressive hero.

 “Aqualad, you and your mentor are my heroes,” he gushed.
 “As one who has lived his life in awe of the ocean wonders, I have nothing but admiration for you both.
 To think that my little Ulla has become your special friend still delights me.”